 You can get a report breakdown of clients based on specific classifications.
 This will allow you to identify trends as to which ‘type’ of clients are you getting the most.

 That being said, here’s how to run a report based on client classifications:

 Reports → Clients → Classifications.

-Here, you can either filter the report to show a) all clients, b) within a specific date range or c) from a specific diary.
+Here, you can either filter the report to show a) all clients, b) within a specific date range or c) from a specific calendar.